RachelSilverstein/BCB420.2019.HPO/README.md

 ----

-The version of HPO used for this project is Build #153 (Dec 21, 2018 11:56:54 AM).
-A 'build history' is available at [Project hpo.annotations.monthly](http://compbio.charite.de/jenkins/job/hpo.annotations.monthly/), where you can select Build #153.
-Note that using the [downloads tab](https://hpo.jax.org/app/download/annotation) of the [HPO page](https://hpo.jax.org/app/) may not provide the same results as this page is updated monthly with new versions of the annotations file.

-Once you have navigated to [Build #153](http://compbio.charite.de/jenkins/job/hpo.annotations.monthly/153/), select 'Expand all' to see a list of files available for download.
+Navigate to [Build #153](http://compbio.charite.de/jenkins/job/hpo.annotations.monthly/153/), select 'Expand all' to see a list of files available for download.
 Before downloading data, note the [license restrictions](https://hpo.jax.org/app/license) that apply to all files provided by the HPO project.

 Download the file entitled:
 ```text